dirkroorda/laf-fabric/docs/texts/getting-started.rst

 This starts a python process that communicates with a browser tab, which will pop up in front of you.
 This is your dashboard of notebooks.
 You can pick an existing notebook to work with, or create a new one.

-*notebook mode*, your own notebooks
+It is recommended that you write your own notebooks in a separate directory, not under the LAF-Fabric installation.
+In that way you can apply updates easily without overwriting your work.

 #.
 Create a notebook directory somewhere in your system and navigate there in a command prompt.
 #.
 Copy your version of *laf-fabric.cfg* in the example notebooks directory to your own notebook directory.